pezipink/asi64/README.md

        jmp loop-  ;loop forever
 })
  ```
  asi64 supports various emulator features.
-Currently, it is targetted at [WinVice](http://vice-emu.sourceforge.net/) (I guess the mac version should work as well with a small tweak or two, PRs welcome!).
+Currently, it is targetted at [Vice](http://vice-emu.sourceforge.net/).
 In the preceding program, we tell the assembler to create a file called c64.prg, and pass along the location of the C64 emulator.

  The 6502 program itself is expected to be in a single `C64` form.
 Anything between `{ ... } ` will be seen as 6502 assembler - more on the full syntax and features in just a moment.